Learn something new every day

 More Info... by email

 There are also a few personality traits and skills that could benefit someone who wants to become a cosmetic dermatologist.
 As with all doctors, it is important to have good communication and interpersonal skills.
-A good cosmetic dermatologist typically will also be patient, tactful, and compassionate.
+An ability to be patient, tactful, and compassionate will likely also serve you well.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!